-This wananga is the fourth in the series of six.
+This wananga is the fifth in the series of six.
 Participants will be sent the collated notes for the wananga that they attended: if you have signed up for the reference group, you will receive them all.

-The wānanga consultation supports the work of the review working team, who will then lead the consultation with the wider reference group.
+The wānanga consultation supports the work of the review working team, who will then lead the consultation with the wider reference group, and with three caucus hui for tangata tiriti, tangata pasifika and tangata whenua for those who are members of the reference group and/or who have attended wānanga.
 Draft programme recognition standards will then be developed in consultation with policy and legal advisors in the SWRB secretariat, offered for public consultation and then presented to the SWRB senior leadership team, the SWRB Kahui and Board in July, for final Board approval in August.